GameMakerDiscord/textbox-9slice/README.md

 # 9slice Textbox Scripts

-This package has scripts for drawing a textbox with some text.
+This project has scripts for drawing a textbox with some text.

 # Usage